jzamponi/synthesizer/README.md

      --opacity --show-rt --show-synobs

-Previous results can also be shown without having to re-run a full step, with commands like
+Already existing results can also be displayed without having to re-run a full step, using commands like

-    $ synthesizer --show-rt --show-synobs --show-opac --show-grid-2d
+    $ synthesizer --show-rt --show-synobs --show-opac --show-grid-2d --show-mc-3d

+Example API implementations and modelling pipelines are distributed within the source code and can be found in the examples/ directory.

 For details, run: